top of page

 to Annie's World, in Poetry

-Creative writing is one thing to do, to fill "alone" time.
-Annie never thought of poetry as a career, so she was free to write as she wished.
-She started writing poems in High School but did not pursue it as a hobby until a friend offered to teach her, later in life.
-As with her photos, Annie eventually sought like-minded people, joined workshop groups, and learned from them.
+Annie started writing poems in High School but did not pursue it as a hobby until a friend offered to teach her, later in life.
+She eventually sought like-minded people, joined workshop groups, and learned from them.

 Philosophical, sort of...